Professional Pastry Arts: California

 What You'll Learn

-Final Exam: The final unit of comprises both a written and practical final exam and is the culmination of everything you’ve learned in the 600-hour program.
+- Final: The final comprises both a written and practical final exam and is the culmination of everything you’ve learned in the 600-hour program.
 All of your pastry skills will be utilized as you mix, bake, proof and dip the items from categories assigned to you for evaluation, plus design and execute the display stand from sugar, chocolate, nougatine and/or pastillage.
-Your chef-instructors will evaluate you work habits and executions.
-Guest pastry chefs will critique the quality of your final products based on taste, texture and design, and give you feedback that will serve you well beyond graduation as you embark upon your rising career.
+Your chef-instructors will evaluate your work habits and executions.
+Guest pastry chefs will critique the quality of your final products based on taste, texture and design, providing feedback that will serve you well beyond graduation as you embark upon your career.